Skip to content

 A Snapshot of Clay County’s Housing Market in 2025

-Encompassing cities like Liberty, Gladstone, and North Kansas City, Clay County provides diverse housing options, from affordable starters to upscale homes.
+Encompassing cities like Liberty, Gladstone, and parts of North Kansas City, Clay County provides diverse housing options, from affordable starters to upscale homes.
 The market remains seller-friendly due to consistent demand, with growing inventory offering more choices for buyers.

 Key Market Statistics (October 2025)